suffolklibraries/lgc/content/collections/events/dance-workshop-with-ollie-roberston.md

         text: 'this Eventbrite listing'
       -
         type: text
         text: '.
-Pay what you can but a donation is £15 is suggested for those that are able to support. ' -
+Pay what you can but a donation of £15 is suggested for those that are able to support. ' -
     type: heading
     attrs: